 We analyzed mutations that were revealed in the potential enhancers located upstream, downstream or inside the target genes (see Table 3).
-We identified 1711 mutations potentially affecting gene regulation.
+We identified 960 mutations potentially affecting gene regulation.
 Table 4 shows the following lists of PWMs whose sites were lost or gained due to these mutations.
-These PWMs were put in focus of the CMA algorithm that constructs the model of the enhancers by specifying combinations of TF motifs (see more details of the algorithm in the Method section).
+Weighting of mutations was done in respect to the significance of the change in TF affinity binding to the sequence.
+Mutations that maximally affected the change of binding affinity received higher weights.
+These PWMs were put in focus of the CMA algorithm that constructs the model of the enhancers by specifying combinations of TF motifs (see more details of the algorithm in the Methods section).

 Table 3.
-Mutations revealed in genes carrying SNP variations See full table \rightarrow
+Mutations revealed in carrying SNP variation